 A typical day in a couple’s life with two school-age children can be all over the place.

-However, most start the day with a leisurely breakfast, followed by a couple of hours of online or parent-led instruction.
+However, most start the day with a leisurely breakfast, followed by a couple hours of online or parent-led instruction.
 Parental styles determine how strict or lax schooling schedules are.

 If parents need to work, the kids may be sent outside after school lessons to play and find activities at the campground to keep them busy for the afternoon.
-As a result, full-time RV kids are becoming a more common site across all US campgrounds during all months of the year.
+As a result, full-time RV kids are becoming more common across all US campgrounds during all months of the year.